 For families preparing to camp for the first time, here is Tom Stienstra’s list of camping essentials, along with helpful comments explaining his choices.
 Newcomers can supplement basic gear with equipment from home, like cooking gear.

-Campsite reservation (when you venture to a popular park or area)
+Campsite Reservation (when you venture to a popular park or area)

 The worst moment in the outdoors is to get stuck for the night without a place to camp.
 That is why I wrote Moon California Camping, so I’d never get stuck, ever.
 If you do choose to camp at a state or national park, or a very popular area, get your campsite reservation set before you leave on your trip.
-We updated every campground in California for the 2013 edition, so having a copy of the book would be incredibly helpful if camping in the Golden State.
+We updated every campground in California for the latest edition, so having a copy of the book would be incredibly helpful if camping in the Golden State.